AI Cross-Validation

 - Browse List: View available models

-- Select Model: Click to select the model for correction
+- Select Model: Click to select the model for cross-validation

-- Confirm Selection: Correction mode is automatically enabled after selection
+- Confirm Selection: AI cross-validation is automatically enabled after selection

 Step 3: Confirm Enabled Statusβ

-- Hover to see the current correction model name
+- Hover to see the current validation model name

 Model Typesβ